 Couples will love the serene and quiet atmosphere while nature lovers will enjoy the feeling of being completely surrounded by a lush green vegetation.

 The normal check-in time is at 2 p.m and check-out is at 11 a.m.
-You can also request for a late check-in or check-out depending on availability.
+You can also request early check-in or late check-out depending on availability.

 Mixing modern and shabby-chic elements, each Vanilla House suite is nicely decorated with a few upcycled decor pieces.
 The rooms are air-conditioned and have either a double bed or two twin beds.